Virtualizor now supports High Availability for KVM Virtualization.

 Requirements

-• Shared IPPool among the HA Server group, so that the same IP can work on the other server where VM will get migrated on failure.
+- Shared IPPool among the HA Server group, so that the same IP can work on the other server where VM will get migrated on failure.
+Domain forwarding option will not work in this case.

 Installation